Anatomic Pathology; Clinical Pathology

 My clinical interests have been in diagnostic anatomic pathology with a focus on non- small cell lung cancer and other thoracic malignancies, soft tissue sarcoma, and all aspects of dermatopathology including inflammatory dermatoses, melanoma and non-melanoma skin cancer and the cytologic evaluation of fine needle aspiration biopsy material.
 Participation as a panel member in the NCCN‘s development of empirically based guidelines for clinical care of cancer patients with thoracic malignancies and non melanoma skin cancer was a major focus during the previous decade.
 My career focus has evolved over time such that currently mentoring of faculty and participation in the development of innovative approaches to medical education occupies the vast majority of my effort.

-Experiments focus on the dynamics of microtubule assembly in spindles during the process of meiosis using live imaging of labeled microtubules.
+Current experiments focus on the dynamics of microtubule assembly in spindles during the process of meiosis using live imaging of fluorescent labeled microtubules.
 We utilize cranefly spermatocytes isolated into acute cultures containing cells at various stages of cell division that can be studied for several hours.
 Microtubule dynamics are studied by the technique of fluorescent speckle imaging whereby spermatocytes are injected with low concentrations of fluorescent-labeled tubulin that incorporates into microtubules at low density.
 This creates a patterned, discontinuous labeling of microtubules that enables quantification of the rates and sites of assembly.
 We currently are testing the role of tension as a modulator of microtubule polymerization during anaphase.
 Chromosome kinetochores exert dragging forces on attached microtubule ends favoring microtubule assembly as chromosomes move from spindle equator to spindle poles.
 However, microtubule disassembly is induced when dragging forces are eliminated by laser ablation of attached chromosomes.
 These observations may reveal some of the self-organizing mechanisms that control the orderly separation of chromosomes during cell division.
+In previous experiments, we studied cytoskeletal changes in neuronal growth cones as they navigated through their environment.
+Reorganization of actin filaments and microtubules was visualized using fluorescent cytoskeletal analogs in neuronal cultures.
+Dynamic flow of actin filaments in growth cone lamellipodia and their effect on microtubule extension into growth cones was studied to understand the basis of growth cone turning.

 I enjoy all aspects of anatomic pathology, but due to my fellowship training I have a special place in my mind for Gynecologic pathology and Cytopathology.
 In the areas of GYN pathology I‘m especially interested in vulvar pathology and have research interests in melanocytic lesions of the vulva.
 In Cytopathology I am interested in studying anal pap smears and working towards better guidelines for diagnosis and clinical management.
 In a clinical capacity my daily work includes signing out surgical pathology specimens (both biopsies and resections), cytopathology specimens, autopsies as well as interpreting frozen sections.
 I have had special training in medical education and am lucky to get to work with residents here at UB by both across the scope teaching as well as hands on teaching in the gross room.
 In addition I will be giving core lectures and functioning in the roll of assistant to the director of the residency program for administrative duties and helping with recruitment and interviewing of future residents.
 I hope to incorporate my clinical research interests with teaching and work with residents on projects for presentation at national meetings and original publications